Finnish War: August–September 1808

-Swedish efforts to harass the Russians with landings continued, with roughly 1,000 volunteers under Captain Anders Gyllenbögel landing on 1 August to support Swedish-led uprisings on the coast south of Vasa.
-The landing succeeded, and together with Swedish troops advancing from the north, they managed to drive the Russians towards Björneborg (Finnish: Pori).
+Swedish efforts to harass the Russians with landings continued, with roughly 1,000 volunteers under Captain Anders Gyllenbögel landing on 1 August to support Swedish-led uprisings on the coast south of Vaasa.
+The landing succeeded, and together with Swedish troops advancing from the north, they managed to drive the Russians towards Pori.
 Swedish patrol ships (consisting of armed merchant vessels) scouted and raided the coast, taking Russians prisoners to Åland.
 These raids caused much confusion, and Russian responses to them thinned their strength along the coast.
-Also the Swedish southern army of Finland, consisting of roughly 4,000 men under Major General von Vegesack, was moved from Åland to Finland, and landed at Kristinestad in late autumn, joining with von Döbeln's forces.
-However, since von Vegesack had been ordered to land his men at Björneborg, the king, after pursuing the matter unsuccessfully in military tribunals, condemned von Vegesack to lose his rank and title.
+Also the Swedish southern army of Finland, consisting of roughly 4,000 men under Major General Eberhard von Vegesack, was moved from Åland to Finland, and landed at Kristinestad in late autumn, joining with von Döbeln's forces.
+However, since von Vegesack had been ordered to land his men at Pori, the king, after pursuing the matter unsuccessfully in military tribunals, condemned von Vegesack to lose his rank and title.

-A Russian battle fleet under Admiral Pyotr Khanikov (also Chanikoff) sortied in late July to clear the Swedish blockades in the archipelago, to cut contact between Åland and Sweden, and to stop Swedish supply transports sailing in the Gulf of Bothnia.
-The Russian fleet reached Hangö on 6 August and chose not to engage the scattered Swedish fleet elements in the vicinity.
+A Russian battle fleet under Admiral Pyotr Khanykov (also Chanikoff) sortied in late July to clear the Swedish blockades in the archipelago, to cut contact between Åland and Sweden, and to stop Swedish supply transports sailing in the Gulf of Bothnia.
+The Russian fleet reached Hanko on 6 August and chose not to engage the scattered Swedish fleet elements in the vicinity.
 On 20 August, two British ships of the line (HMS Implacable and Centaur) joined the Swedish fleet.
 The allied fleet moved on 25 August 1808 to engage the Russian fleet, which turned and attempted to reach the relative safety of Baltiyskiy Port.
 The British ships were far superior sailing ships compared to those of either the Swedes or Russians, and engaged the withdrawing Russian squadron (nine ships of the line and several frigates) on their own.
 The last of the Russian ships of the line was disabled and then captured and burned by the British ships.
 More Royal Navy ships (including HMS Victory, Mars, Goliath, and Africa) arrived to oversee a blockade of the Russian fleet at Baltiyskiy Port which continued until the sea started to freeze.
 The Swedish fleet suffered from outbreaks of scurvy and had been unable to maintain the blockade on its own.

 Skirmishes and landings continued in the Finnish archipelago from late summer into autumn.
 On 30 August, the Swedish coastal fleet defeated its Russian adversaries at the Battle of Grönvikssund, forcing the Russians to abandon their plans to invade Åland and concentrate on defense.
-On 17 September, the Swedes landed again, this time at Lokalax (Finnish: Lokalahti), while the coastal fleet covering the landing managed to keep the Russians away in the Battle of Palva Sund on 18 September.
+On 17 September, the Swedes landed again, this time at Lokalahti, while the coastal fleet covering the landing managed to keep the Russians away in the Battle of Palva Sund on 18 September.
 The troops that landed were forced to withdraw to their ships on 18 September, but landed in Finland again on 26 September.
 However, owing to bad weather, only a portion of the troops that had been intended to participate in the landing actually reached the Finnish coast, and this resulted in another withdrawal on 28 September.